Identify Network Security Weaknesses

-In this phase, we utilize a variety of automated tools and scripts among other methods of advanced information gathering.
-We also take the time to closely examine all possible attack vectors.
+In this phase, we utilize various automated tools and scripts, among other methods of advanced information gathering.
+We also take the time to examine all possible attack vectors closely.
 In the next stage, this gathering and planning will be the basis for our exploitation attempts.

 Attack and Penetration

-After careful preparation, focus turns to exploiting the discovered network vulnerabilities.
+After careful preparation, the focus turns to exploiting the discovered network vulnerabilities.
 Core engineers begin working to prove the existence of conceptual attack vectors while preserving the integrity of the network.
-At this point in the engagement, we begin the following tasks:
+At this point in the engagement, we start the following tasks:

 Reporting and Documentation

-Reporting is critical to the success of the assessment, as it provides the lasting documentation to share with management and vendors.
+Reporting is critical to the success of the assessment, as it provides lasting documentation to share with management and vendors.
 Each report is customized to the specific scope of the assessment and risk based on the individual organization.
-The reports are intuitive to read, but thorough in the findings.
+As a result, the reports are intuitive to read but thorough in the findings.
 In addition, each vulnerability includes a detailed remediation strategy.
 Some of the elements that you will find in our reports include: